 For context: 200 resolutions/month is a realistic number for a SaaS product with 300–400 active users and a decently-trained bot.
 Not a high-traffic site.
 A normal-sized indie SaaS.

-At 200 resolutions, Intercom Fin costs about $2,724/year. saavos Business at $199/month (15,000 messages, no resolution cap) costs $2,388/year.
-You can handle 75 times the message volume for less money — because saavos counts messages, not resolutions, and charges flat.
+At 200 resolutions, Intercom Fin costs about $2,724/year. saavos Builder at $24/month (3,500 messages, no resolution cap) costs $288/year — and Builder is saavos's top tier, so the bot pauses at its cap rather than ever billing you for overage.
+You handle far more message volume for a fraction of the cost — because saavos counts messages, not resolutions, and charges flat.

 Fin makes financial sense in three specific situations: you already pay for Intercom's full platform (so you're comparing add-on cost, not full tool cost), you're measuring the bot against human agent cost rather than other chatbots, or you're past $1M ARR and need the CRM routing and user-segmentation context that standalone chatbots don't have.